noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

     - only incur a data transmission charge
     - have no aggregate bandwidth restriction
     - does not add any additional hops.
+- flow logs
+  - can quickly grow into the hundreds of gigabytes.

 ### anti patterns